decipherhub/Cryptography/content/Basic Cryptography/PKI.md

 ## Intro
 PKI (Public Key Infrastructure) is an infrastructure system that uses public key cryptography to securely exchange information in electronic environments and protect the identity and data of users.
 PKI is a comprehensive infrastructure that encompasses a series of policies, procedures, software, hardware, cryptographic techniques, and more, carried out between an organization responsible for issuing and managing certificates (Certificate Authority, CA) and the user (or organization) that operates the pair of public and private keys.

 In general, in symmetric key cryptosystems, users must use a pre-shared secret value to exchange keys.
 Alternatively, protocols such as Diffie-Hellman key exchange can be applied without a pre-shared secret value, but there is a possibility of exposure to man-in-the-middle attacks, so it is not considered a completely safe method.
+> [!Question] What is the **Diffie-Hellman key exchange protocol**?
+> The Diffie-Hellman protocol is a representative key agreement protocol, designed based on the difficulty of the discrete logarithm problem.
+In simple terms, each of the two parties chooses a secret value based on a previously agreed-upon prime number $p$ and a primitive root $g$.
+They then exchange the results of exponentiating $g$ by their respective secret values, and exponentiate the received values again using their own secret values.
+As a result, both parties compute the same value, which becomes the securely shared secret key.
+>
+> For more details, see [[Diffie-Hellman]].

 Another approach involves using a Key Distribution Center (KDC) to share a secret key, which relies on a trusted third party.
 However, as the number of users or system terminals increases and the variety of secret keys grows, there is a greater likelihood that the system could become overloaded during key management and distribution.

 On the other hand, if a public key cryptosystem is applied, users do not necessarily have to go through a trusted authority, and they only need to manage their own private key securely.
 As a result, it becomes relatively simple and safe to design a key exchange protocol.